BioforestChain/dweb_browser-docs/docs/en/intro.md

 # What is dweb-browser

-dweb-browser is a browser platform built following the Dweb standard.
-It exposes the capabilities of a browser and native system capabilities related to the browser through various dweb modules.
-Currently, we have implemented support for mainstream platforms such as Android, iOS, MacOS, Windows, and Linux.
-It includes the following core modules:
+dweb-browser is a browser platform built in compliance with Dweb standards, and exposes browser capabilities and browser-related system native system capabilities through various dweb modules.
+At present, we have implemented support for mainstream platforms such as Android, IOS, MacOS, Windows, and Linux.

-1. `js.browser.dweb`

-   It is a JavaScript runtime that uses WebWorker as its underlying implementation.
-Therefore, various standards in WebWorker can be used out of the box.

-2. `jmm.browser.dweb`

-   It is a dynamic dweb module manager, which can be used to implement application functionalities similar to PWA (Progressive Web Apps).

-3. `mwebview.browser.dweb`

-   It stands for mutil-webview (multiple web views) renderer, which allows simultaneous rendering of multiple web views.
-For example, it can be used to implement a web browser.

-4. `nativeui.browser.dweb`

-   It is a window standard defined by the dweb-browser itself.
-It is integrated into mwebview, enabling window management capabilities for mwebview's views.

-5. `*.sys.dweb`

-   Some browser-related system standards are also implemented in dweb-browser.
+We modularize the various functions of the operating system and then interconnect them using unified communication standards to assemble a new platform.
+Note that the assembly here is not only for one device, but for all devices trusted by the user.
+Then when users install their devices on DwebBrowser, the capabilities of each device will be modularized, thus providing users with Serve.
+What will be reassembled will be a more powerful platform.
+For example, I can run my AIGC program on a PC, but use it on the mobile terminal.
+The developer does not need to intervene in the whole process of how the devices here should be interconnected.
+The developer can treat the whole process as developing a program locally.
+It's just an application, and the provider behind the final service can be a local device or a cloud service.

+We love promoting the development of web technology, and we have deployed a JsRuntime locally.
+For developers, it is a well-known JsRuntime similar to Nodejs or Deno, except that the latter always runs on a cloud server.
+We are bringing these capabilities to mobile devices.
+Developers can use the thinking technology of traditional server-side development to deploy and run their sites locally on users.
+All this happens locally, which also means that developers and users do not need to pay any deployment costs.
+We have moved the server-side technology to local mobile devices, which is a huge innovation.

+Applications are deployed using local server-side technology.
+Unlike traditional WebApps, they require a large amount of memory, and the longer they run, the higher the memory usage will inevitably be.
+We have a backend-first concept, so we can deploy SSR technology locally, which is more advanced than SSG, has a faster first-screen loading experience, and saves more memory.

+In this way, user privacy can be better protected under this programming model.
+And because the service is deployed locally, developers can more easily solve offline availability issues.

+We make everything open source, we do not have any monopoly, we just return Web technology to users, and users can freely deploy their programs.

+In order to achieve cross-platform programming, we provide a cross-platform windowed window view standard, and also use multi-window technology uniformly on mobile devices.
+This is a core point of our commitment to cross-platform.
+Without multi-window technology, it would be difficult for us to allow users and developers to reach a unified programming interface on multiple platforms.

+We will also make more efforts for user privacy.
+In the future, we will add functions such as "ID Card Pack" so that users can more conveniently manage their account passwords and personal information in applications and web pages.
+The community can provide a better experience for users around the standardized infrastructure provided by these dwebs.

+We hope developers will open their applications to each other through standards.
+The current Internet world is like an island of information.
+This is due to interests.
+We do not want to deny these objective phenomena, but hope to launch a series of new technical specifications to give users a better Web environment. , making it better and truly "the Internet".

+Just imagine, you can play chess with your friends.
+In this process, you don't even need to connect to the chess server.
+Instead, you just connect with your friends through a certain chat software, and then you can play chess with your friends.
+And all this does not require chess software developers to purchase any servers, nor does chat software developers need to develop any chess functions.
+They can be interconnected through open standards.

+At the same time, the chat server does not even need to be purchased.
+Under the technical standard framework of dweb, all nodes are servers.
+The premise of this openness is the protection of user equipment.
+Of course, users can choose operators they trust for their own openness.
+To bring protection, this operator may be the desktop device in the user's own home.
+Therefore, users do not need to worry about selling any of their data to operators.

 ## What is dweb?

 Dweb is a decentralized web consensus standard.
-It is directly reflected in your domain name, such as `example.dweb`.
-However, because the dweb domain does not exist on the internet, it means that it does not belong to any organization.
-In other words, how to interpret the `example.dweb` domain is entirely determined by your own device.
+It is reflected directly on your domain name, such as: `example.dweb` However, it is precisely because the domain name dweb does not really exist on the Internet, which means that it does not belong to any organization.
+In other words, how to interpret the domain name `example.dweb` is entirely up to you (your device) to make the decision .

-The dweb consensus standard is composed of several parts:
+The dweb consensus standard is composed of several parts combined:

 ### Communication Standard

-Inspired by the HTTP protocol, we use JSON and CBOR as web data formats to define the communication standard for two modules.
-We refer to these modules that follow the message-based communication as "dweb micro-modules."
-The URL for these modules is defined using the `file:` protocol header along with the `.dweb` domain.
-For example: `file://dns.sys.dweb/`.
+Drawing on the http protocol, we use web data formats such as JSON and CBOR to define the communication standards of the two modules.
+The module that follows this message-based communication is called dweb-micro-module (Chinese: "dweb module").
+For this communication standard, we use the `file:` protocol header with `.dweb` and the domain name to define its URL, for example: `file://dns.std.dweb/`.

-### Routing Standard
+### Common Standard

-`dns.sys.dweb` is the core part of the dweb consensus standard.
-It defines the interconnection, registration, and querying functions of two dweb modules.
-It serves as the standard for dweb module integration into the dweb world.
+- `dns.std.dweb` is the core part of dweb's consensus standard.
+It defines the interconnection, registration, query and other functions of two dweb modules.
+It is the core technology required for the interconnection of dweb modules.
+- `http.std.dweb` is the standard for http services, through which any module can obtain its own `.dweb` domain name to interoperate with Web technology
+- `file.std.dweb` is a file service standard.
+It is based on modules.
+Each module has an independent file service.
+They do not interfere with each other but can collaborate with each other safely.
+- `permission.std.dweb` permission management standard.
+The data belongs to the user, including the data managed by the module.
+Therefore, the module can be registered through permissions to ensure that the data service is authorized by the user.

 ### System Standard

 This encompasses the standards for common operating system modules, including platform-specific standards and unified abstract standards:

 - `file.sys.dweb`
-- `os.sys.dweb`
-- `network.sys.dweb`
-- `geolocation.sys.dweb`
 - `camera.sys.dweb`
+  - `camera.harmonyos-sys.dweb`
+  - `camera.android-sys.dweb`
+  - `camera.ios-sys.dweb`
+  - `camera.windows-sys.dweb`
+- `status-bar.sys.dweb`
+  - `status-bar.android-sys.dweb`
+  - `status-bar.ios-sys.dweb`
 - `toast.sys.dweb`
 - `share.sys.dweb`
-- `http.sys.dweb`
-- `https.sys.dweb`
-- `http3.sys.dweb`
-- `permission.sys.dweb`
-- `usb.sys.dweb`
-- `nn.sys.dweb`
-- `gpu.sys.dweb`
-- `xr.sys.dweb`
-- `alarms.sys.dweb`
-- `locks.sys.dweb`
-- `screen.sys.dweb`
-- `bluetooth.sys.dweb`
-- `hid.sys.dweb`
-- `serial.sys.dweb`
-- `ink.sys.dweb`
-- `keyboard.sys.dweb`
-- `virtual-keyboard.sys.dweb`
-- `system-bar.sys.dweb`
-  > Different platforms and different devices have different designs and definitions for a set of interfaces.
-At this time, you can call targeted platform interfaces for targeted development
-  - `system-bar.harmonyos-sys.dweb`
-  - `system-bar.android-sys.dweb`
-  - `system-bar.ios-sys.dweb`
-  - `system-bar.windows-sys.dweb`
-  - `system-bar.linux-sys.dweb`
+- `process.sys.dweb`
-  - `system-bar.macos-sys.dweb`
+- `account.sys.dweb`
 - _and more_

 These `*sys.dweb` standards represent industry consensus.
 We do not modify them but rather keep them up-to-date with updates to native systems.
 Therefore, they are long-term stable and serve as standard libraries for application development.

 ### Deep Linking Standard

-`dweb-deeplink` is a type of link format with the structure `dweb:{domain}/pathname?search`.
-It provides a platform for defining consensus among dweb modules.
-Modules can rely on consensus rather than specific dweb modules.
-For example, for implementing a sharing feature, I can bind it to my share button as `dweb:share?title=hello_world&files=http...`.
-The dweb kernel will then look for the module that declares the implementation of `dweb:share` and route the request to that module.
-If multiple modules implement the consensus, preference selection will be done through platform-specific interactions on different platforms.
+`dweb-deeplink` is a link in the format of `dweb://action?params`.
+It provides a platform for defining consensus between dweb modules.
+For example, modules can rely on consensus rather than actual dweb module.
+To give a specific example, for example, to implement the sharing function: I can bind: `dweb:share?title=hello_world&files=http...` in my share button, then the dweb kernel will look for which module declares the Implementation of `dweb:share` and routes requests to this module.
+If consensus is implemented by multiple modules at the same time, preference selection will be made on different platforms through the interaction of platform standards.

-In a command-line environment, `dweb-deeplink` can also be accessed via the command line. `dweb-browser install app --url=xx` would be parsed as `dweb:install/app?url=xx`.
+In an environment with a command line, `dweb-deeplink` can also be accessed through the command line: `dweb-browser install app --url=xx` will be parsed into: `dweb:install/app?url=xx`

-> Note: `dweb-browser` here is just one implementation of a software that follows the dweb protocol.
-There may be other implementations in the community.
+> Note: The `dweb-browser` here is just a software that implements the dweb protocol.
+There may be other implementations in the community, or in the future we will also launch dweb-cloud, a cloud-facing runtime service.

-### Lifecycle Standard

-Dweb modules can connect with each other through the "Routing Standard," and consequently, there are two basic lifecycles:

-1. `onConnect`: Triggered when modules establish a connection.
-It can be someone connecting to you or you connecting to someone else.
-This lifecycle is triggered because modules are peer-to-peer and full-duplex.
-2. `onActivity`: Triggered when a module receives a specific message: `activity-event`.
-This lifecycle is

-commonly used to perform specific tasks, such as activating a window.

-> Additional lifecycles are defined in different platforms and scenarios, but those lifecycles belong to the upper-level application standard and are no longer part of the core dweb standard.
-If two applications want to know which standards the other application has implemented, they can use querying via dweb-deeplink.

-### Summary

-As seen, compared to traditional web API design, dweb offers more freedom.
-The core reason is that dweb modules communicate entirely using message-based communication.
-This opens up endless possibilities for deploying dweb modules.
-You can use sandbox modules to protect privacy or even deploy modules from other devices using the network.

 ## What is plaoc

 plaoc is a "cross-platform web application" development toolkit based on the dweb-browser platform, comparable to Cordova, Capacitor, and Tauri.

-What is BFS?

-BFS stands for "Basic File System."
-It is a series of applications built on the dweb-browser platform, aimed at providing tools for element flow between individuals.
-It is based on the principles of distributed, open-source, and open platforms, ensuring that your data is not bound to any particular platform.
-Based on consensus, you can deploy privately all the software related to dweb, which will work on your device accordingly.

-It includes, but is not limited to, the following consensus and applications:

-1. `authn.bfs.dweb`
-   Consensus for "Authentication"
-1. `chain.bfs.dweb`
-   Consensus for "Biological Chain Forest"
-   1. `bfm.chain.bfs.dweb`
-   1. `ccc.chain.bfs.dweb`
-   1. `bft.chain.bfs.dweb`
-1. `matrix.bfs.dweb`
-   Consensus for "Decentralized Network Services"
-1. `cloud.bfs.dweb`
-   Consensus for "Decentralized Storage Services"
-1. `pay.bfs.dweb`
-   Consensus for "Peer-to-Peer Transfer"
-1. `wallet.bfs.dweb`
-   Consensus for "Wallet Connecting Web3 and Biological Chain Forest"
-   1. `cot.wallet.bfs.dweb` COT Wallet
-1. `dp.bfs.dweb`
-   Consensus for "Peer-to-Peer Digital Product Trading"
-1. `blog.bfs.dweb`
-   Consensus for "Distributed Graphic and Text Media"
-1. `chat.bfs.dweb`
-   Consensus for "Distributed Real-time Communication"
-1. `finance.bfs.dweb`
-   Consensus for "Distributed Finance"
-1. `office.bfs.dweb`
-   Consensus for "Distributed Office Collaboration"
-   1. `ark.office.bfs.dweb` Ark

 ### cli